Arucard1983/ERYA-Bulk/src/readme.txt

 3. Installation from Binary Package.

 # Linux Instructions
+3.1.
+Check first if your Linux distribution are compatible with Debian 9 or Ubuntu 18.04 codebase.
+- Debian 9 Stretch require to enable the stretch-backports in order to install the updated wxWidgets libraries.

-- Download the "Linux" package to a temporary folder, and then open a Terminal emulator:
+3.2.
+Download the correct arch version to your computer, then open a Terminal window on the same folder of the downloaded package.
-$ cd <temp folder>
-# If you use Debian, or Ubuntu, then install the package using the following commands:
+- For Ubuntu systems, it's not necessary to open a root shell before install programs:
+$ sudo apt update
+$ sudo apt dist-upgrade
-$ sudo dpkg -i eryabulk_4.00-5_amd64.deb
+$ sudo dpkg -i *.deb
-$ sudo apt-get -f install
+$ sudo apt -f install
-# Or using the GUI GNOME Software installer, Synaptic or any package manager avaliable.
-- Click on package file, and the pacjage manager should install any additional libraries.
+- On Debian 9, due to higher security restrictions, it is necessary to open a root shell first:
+$ su [Ask for your root password...]
+$ apt update
+$ apt dist-upgrade
+$ dpkg -i *.deb
+$ dpkg -t stretch-backports -f install

-# Open the ERYA-Bulk from your favorite Desktop Environment (Menu>Science>ERYA-Bulk), or simply type on Terminal:
+3.3.
+Open the ERYA-Bulk from your favorite Desktop Environment (Menu>Education>ERYA-Bulk), or simply type on Terminal:
 $ /opt/ERYA-Bulk/ERYA-Bulk

-# The ERYA-Bulk will create a profile directory as ~/.ERYA-Bulk, where the local configuration settings will be stored.
+3.4.
+The ERYA-Bulk will create a profile directory as ~/.ERYA-Bulk, where the local configuration settings will be stored.

-# To uninstall, simply use this command on Terminal:
+3.5.
+To uninstall, simply use this command on Terminal:
-$ sudo apt-get remove eryabulk
+$ sudo apt remove eryabulk

-- If necessary, delete the user profile folder:
+3.6.
+If necessary, delete the user profile folder:
 $ rm -rf ~/.ERYA-Bulk
-- If the program complains about missing libraries, check your Linux Distro support website to search the package name of libwxgtk3.
-On Debian systems, just type:
-$ sudo apt-get install libwxgtk3.0-0v5

 # Windows Instructions
-- Open the Self-Extractor archive, and select the desired target folder.
-You can extract to the standard Program Directory, or to a user Documents folder.
+- Open the Package File that will start the installation wizard program.
+Follow the instructions.
-- To uninstall, just delete the program folder or run the uninstaller program.
+- To uninstall, just run the uninstaller program.
-- Ince removed, if necessary delete the C:\users\<name>\Local Settings\Application Data\ERYA-Bulk\ folder.
+- Once removed, if necessary delete the C:\users\<name>\Local Settings\Application Data\ERYA-Bulk-Win64\ folder.

 # Mac OS X Instructions
 - Unpack the zipped file, and then copy the application package (ERYA-Bulk.app) to the Applications folder.
-- To uninstall, delete the application from the Application folder, and then the ~/Library/Application Support/ERYA-Bulk folder.
+- To uninstall, delete the application from the Application folder, and then the ~/Library/Application Support/ERYA-Bulk-OSX folder.

 4. First Run

-# At start-up, once the program don't found any configuration file, it will display a wizard, asking the user to follow the instructions.
+# When ERYA don't find any configuration file, it will start a setup wizard, asking for the default Database, Detector and Ziegler files to be the default ones.
-Once completed, ERYA-Profiling will create a ERYA-Profiling.conf on the local user settings directory, which location are defaulted by wxWidgets (see remarks above), where should store the target location and the name of three core database files (Element Database, Detector Efficiency and Ziegler Parameters).
+- Once completed the setup, ERYA will start automatically straight to GUI, loading the default databases into memory.
+- A failure on this stage will make ERYA starts on reset mode, warning the user about the faulty file.
-# You can use the original Databases from LabView ERYA, including the text format, and the binary format.
-However ERYA-Bulk will export, check and convert to their native format as their default databases.
+# You can import the original Databases from LabView ERYA, including the ones using plain text format, and the binary format, using the Database Tools on the program context.
-# The original bundled databases are located in the same directory of the program, and during this step the program will default this folder to ease the user selection.
-# The program will check the selected files, and if everything goes correctly, the selected databases and the configuration file will be stored sucefully, otherwise you will get an error and ERYA will start in reset mode (No database loaded at all).
-- Once done selecting (it's better to choose the bundled databases first), ERYA-Bulk will start at full functionality.
-- In next start-up, ERYA-Bulk will load the config file automatically and load the database files without user interaction.
-# Note: If any default database is damaged, an error will be issued, and probably require to repeat the first time procedure to reset.
+- However ERYA-Bulk will import, check and convert to their native format when saves their content.
+# To fix setup errors, open the tool from Database > Setup, and make the necessary changes.
+- Once fixed, click on "Save" to create a new configuration file.
+The new settings will be tested, and ERYA will reload the databases to check if everything are fine.
+- To reset any setup files, and forces ERYA to start the Setup Wizard, you can click on "Delete" button to make it.
 # Note: The ERYA-Bulk.conf file will be stored on the following directory.
 - Linux : ~/.ERYA-Bulk/
 - Windows : C:\users\<name>\Local Settings\Application Data\ERYA-Bulk\
 - Mac OS X: ~/Library/Application Support/ERYA-Bulk
 - Portable (All Operating Systems): The same program directory.

 5. About files compability